techidaily/site-facebook/source/_posts/mastering-chat-apps-beyond-facebooks-messages.md

 ![how to delete or deactivate account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/06/Deactivate-Facebook.jpg)

  Don't make this decision lightly.
-Before you begin the process, you need to know what it means when you[deactivate your Facebook account](https://www.makeuseof.com/tag/deactivate-facebook-account-explained/) .
+Before you begin the process, you need to know what it means when you [deactivate your Facebook account](https://www.makeuseof.com/tag/deactivate-facebook-account-explained/) .

  In a nutshell, deactivating Facebook still allows you time to think about whether you want to permanently delete your account (as your data is still stored, ready for reactivation).
 It also means Messenger will continue to work.
 When you deactivate Facebook, you should be asked if you want to continue using Messenger.